Bylaws of

 Section 5.
 Area Coverage.

-The board strives to extend electric service to all unserved persons within the service area who desire service and meet reasonable conditions.
+The board shall make diligent effort to see that electric service is extended to all unserved persons within the Cooperative service area who (a) desire such service and (b) meet all reasonable requirements established by the Cooperative as a condition of such service.

 Article XII — Amendments

-These bylaws may be altered, amended, or repealed by the members at any regular or special meeting, provided that the meeting notice includes the proposed change.
+These bylaws may be altered, amended, or repealed by the members at any regular or special meeting, provided that the notice of such meeting contains a copy of the proposed alteration, amendment, or repeal.

 Statement of Nondiscrimination

-The General Manager coordinates compliance efforts.
-Individuals who believe they have experienced discrimination may file a complaint with the Cooperative or with the U.S. Department of Agriculture, Office of Civil Rights, Room 326-W, Whitten Building, 1400 Independence Avenue SW, Washington, DC 20250, within 180 days of the alleged discrimination.
-Confidentiality is maintained to the extent possible.
+The General Manager coordinates the Cooperative's nondiscrimination compliance efforts.
+Any individual or specific class of individuals who believes they have been subjected to discrimination may obtain further information about the statutes and regulations listed above from and/or file a written complaint with the Cooperative or with the U.S. Department of Agriculture, Office of Civil Rights, Room 326-W, Whitten Building, 1400 Independence Avenue SW, Washington, DC 20250.
+Complaints must be filed within 180 days after the alleged discrimination.
+Confidentiality will be maintained to the extent possible.

 Pemiscot-Dunklin Electric Cooperative · "Owned by Those We Serve" · 573-757-6641 or 1-800-558-6641